lanl-ansi/MathOptAI.jl/docs/src/index.md

 ## License

-MathOptAI.jl is provided under a BSD license.
+MathOptAI.jl is provided under a BSD-3 license as part of the Optimization and Machine Learning Toolbox project, O4806.

 See [LICENSE.md](https://github.com/lanl-ansi/MathOptAI.jl/blob/main/LICENSE.md)
 for details.

+_Despite the name similarity, this project is not affiliated with [OMLT](https://github.com/cog-imperial/OMLT), the Optimization and Machine Learning Toolkit._

 ## Getting help